 Still, there are nearly 700 other rural hospitals in danger of closing across the country and thus hundreds of rural communities that need to find a solution.

 Thrift, the Candler County commissioner, acknowledges that the future of rural health care probably lies in prioritizing regionalized medicine with larger, newer facilities that draw patients from several counties ― much like what’s happening in Cook County.

 “Only way we’re going to survive in rural Georgia is we’ve got to learn where the county line doesn’t end anymore,” he said.

 Some health care experts say the rural future lies in standalone emergency rooms, perhaps with a few beds on standby for follow-up care.
 Shifting people with less urgent conditions to convenient care clinics, instead of relying on expensive ER visits, can cut down costs.
-Telemedicine will serve some needs, although broadband service in Georgia’s rural areas has a long way to go.
+Telehealth will serve some needs, although broadband service in Georgia’s rural areas has a long way to go.

 The total number of full-fledged hospital beds should also be reduced, some experts say.
 And some community hospitals may survive by investing in new facilities and equipment to better compete for patients and cut down on maintenance costs.

 One way or another, the size and scope of care at many rural hospitals has to be reduced to beat the bottom line pressures.